 London Councils recognises the dilemma faced by individuals who wish to report concerns that may indicate fraudulent or corrupt activity.
-In view of this, London Councils has a Whistleblowing Policy which aims to encourage people to feel confident in raising any serious concerns that they might have regarding the existence of fraud, bribery or corruption.
+In view of this, London Councils has a Whistleblowing Policy, which is available on the intranet, which aims to encourage people to feel confident in raising any serious concerns that they might have regarding the existence of fraud, bribery or corruption.